Pinto Abalone

 The recovery project is a long-term collaboration between government agencies, NGOs, universities, tribes and more.
 This group includes researchers, managers, students and facilities support from WDFW, PSRF, Western Washington University’s Shannon Point Marine Center (WWU SPMC), the NOAA Manchester Research Station, the Port Townsend Marine Science Center (PTMSC), the University of Washington, School of Aquatic & Fishery Sciences (UW), the Seattle Aquarium and others.

-PSRF and CCMRC aim to build on the survey work conducted in the San Juan Islands by initiating a synoptic population study at select locations along the Strait to identify remnant pinto abalone populations and assess potentially suitable areas for juvenile outplanting in a subsequent project phase.
+PSRF and CCMRC aim to build on the survey work conducted in the San Juan Islands by conducting a synoptic population study at select locations along the Strait to identify remnant pinto abalone populations and assess potentially suitable areas for juvenile outplanting in a subsequent project phase.

-Check out Washington Sea Grant's page on Pinto Abalone for more on their importance and critically endangered status, or the 2014 report through the Protected Resources Program Office on restoration options specific to the Pacific Northwest.
+Check out Washington Sea Grant's page on pinto abalone for more on their importance and critically endangered status, or the 2014 report through the Protected Resources Program Office on restoration options specific to the Pacific Northwest.